insightsengineering/locksmith/README.md

 Additionally, `inputPackageList`/`inputRepositoryList` CLI flags take precendence over `inputPackages`/`inputRepositories` YAML keys.

+## Environment variables

+`locksmith` reads environment variables with `LOCKSMITH_` prefix and tries to match them with CLI flags.
+For example, setting the following variables will override the respective values from the configuration file: `LOCKSMITH_LOGLEVEL`, `LOCKSMITH_INPUTPACKAGELIST`, `LOCKSMITH_INPUTREPOSITORYLIST` etc.

+The order of precedence is:

+CLI flag → environment variable → configuration file → default value.

 ## Binary dependencies

-For `locksmith` in order to generate an `renv.lock` with binary R packages, it is necessary to provide URLs to binary repositories in `inputRepositories`/`inputRepositoryList`.
+For `locksmith` in order to generate an `renv.lock` with binary R packages, it is necessary to provide URLs to binary repositories via `inputRepositories`/`inputRepositoryList`.

 Examples illustrating the expected format of URLs to repositories with binary packages: